NayanDZ/Web/README.md

 Components, such as libraries, frameworks, and other software modules, run with the same privileges as the application.
 If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
 Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts.
   </td>
   <td>
+    <b>A09:2021-Security Logging and Monitoring Failures:</b> was previously A10:2017-Insufficient Logging & Monitoring and is added from the Top 10 community survey (#3), moving up from #10 previously.
+This category is expanded to include more types of failures, is challenging to test for, and isn't well represented in the CVE/CVSS data.
+However, failures in this category can directly impact visibility, incident alerting, and forensics.
   </td>
   </tr>